 Research provides hope and save lives.
 This is especially true when it comes to lung cancer research.
-Lung cancer research helps us understand how lung cancer is caused, how it develops how it might be prevented, how it is detected it and how the various types are best treated.
-Research can provide a better and longer future for those diagnosed with lung cancer as well as increase the number of survivors currently living with the disease.
+Lung cancer research can help develop better treatments, increasing the survival and quality of life for patients.
+Research can provide a better and longer future for those diagnosed with lung cancer as well and can also ultimately increase the number of survivors living with the disease.

 The American Lung Association is committed to funding lung cancer research.
-As part of our Awards and Grants Program, a large part of funds go toward research on lung cancer prevention and treatment.
+As part of our Awards and Grants Program, a large part of funds go toward research on lung cancer prevention, treatment and quality of life.
 The primary goal of this lung cancer research program is simple: improve and save lives.
-The secondary goal is just as important: To fund top-notch lung cancer researchers at important career crossroads to and gain long-term commitment to lung cancer research.
-Without the life-long dedication of lung cancer researchers, important and much needed discoveries would be impossible.
+The secondary goal is almost as important: To fund top-notch lung cancer researchers at important career crossroads to and gain long-term commitment to lung cancer research.
+Without the life-long dedication of lung cancer researchers and a large and active community of people trying to improve patients' lives, important and much needed discoveries would be impossible.